FedGCN: Convergence-Communication Tradeoffs in Federated Training of Graph Convolutional Networks: Experimental Validation

 \subsection{Experiment Settings}

-We use the Cora, Citeseer, Pubmed, and {OGBN-ArXiv} citation network datasets~\citep{sen2008collective,wang2020microsoft,hu2020open}. whose statistics are summarized in Table \ref{tab:datasets}.
-In each dataset, nodes represent documents and have bag-of-words feature vectors. { Citation links are (undirected) edges.
-We aim to predict document labels.}
+We use the Cora (2708 nodes, 5429 edges), Citeseer (3327 nodes, 4732 edges), {Ogbn-ArXiv} (169343 nodes, 1166243 edges), and {Ogbn-Products} (2449029 nodes, 61859140 edges) datasets to predict document labels and Amazon product categories~\citep{wang2020microsoft,hu2020open}.

-We compare the performance of five training methods: \textbf{Centralized GCN} assumes a single client has access to the entire graph.
-It has neither information loss nor communication; {\textbf{Distributed GCN}~\citep{scardapane2020distributed} trains GCN in distributed clients which requires communicating node features and hidden states of each layer.} \textbf{FedGCN (0-hop)} (Section~\ref{subsec:federated-gcn}) is equivalent to federated training without communication {(\textbf{FedGraphnn})} \citep{wang2020graphfl,zheng2021asfgnn,he2021fedgraphnn}. \textbf{BDS-GCN}~\citep{wan2022bns} randomly samples cross-client edges in each global training round, while \textbf{FedSage+}~\citep{zhang2021subgraph} recovers missing neighbors by learning a linear predictor based on the node embedding, using cross-client information in each training round.
-It is thus an approximation of \textbf{FedGCN (1-hop)}, which communicates the 1-hop neighbors' information across clients to reduce information loss with less communication. \textbf{FedGCN} eliminates information loss for two-layer GCNs by communicating the two-hop neighbors' information across clients.
+\textbf{Methods Compared.} \textbf{Centralized GCN} assumes a single client has access to the entire graph. {\textbf{Distributed GCN}~\citep{scardapane2020distributed} trains GCN in distributed clients, which requires communicating node features and hidden states of each layer.} \textbf{FedGCN (0-hop)} (Section~\ref{subsec:federated-gcn}) is equivalent to federated training without communication {(\textbf{FedGraphnn})} \citep{wang2020graphfl,zheng2021asfgnn,he2021fedgraphnn}. \textbf{BDS-GCN}~\citep{wan2022bns} randomly samples cross-client edges in each global training round, while \textbf{FedSage+}~\citep{zhang2021subgraph} recovers missing neighbors by learning a linear predictor based on the node embedding, using cross-client information in each training round.
+It is thus an approximation of \textbf{FedGCN (1-hop)}, which communicates the 1-hop neighbors' information across clients. \textbf{FedGCN (2-hop)} communicates the two-hop neighbors' information across clients.